Disgusted By Trump, A CIA Officer Quits. How Many More Could Follow?

 "The choice I faced was in some ways a simple one: Do I return to the CIA and write reports and analysis that would go to the White House and could well just gather dust?
 Or do I serve the American people in another way?"

-Price's very public exit prompts a question: might others follow suit?
+Price's very public exit prompts a question: Might others follow suit?

 CIA spokesman Dean Boyd tells NPR there has not been a spike in departures.

-Note: An earlier version of this report misidentified the CIA officer killed in 2009 in a suicide bombing attack in Afghanistan.
-She was Jennifer Lynne Matthews, not Jessica Matthews.